Fire damages historic mosque on Istanbul’s Bosporus Strait

-ISTANBUL (AP) — A historic wooden mosque in Istanbul was on fire Sunday and Turkish firefighters were trying to put out the blaze from both land and sea.
+ISTANBUL (AP) — A historic wooden mosque in Istanbul caught on fire Sunday and Turkish firefighters put out the blaze, working from both land and sea.

 The Vanikoy Mosque, built in the 17th century during the reign of Ottoman Sultan IV Mehmed, is located on the Asian side of Istanbul along the Bosporus Strait.
 Videos showed heavy smoke pouring from the structure.

-The firefighters were trying to prevent the fire from reaching a forest behind the mosque and the neighboring houses that line the Bosporus.
+Istanbul’s Fire Department tweeted the fire had been extinguished and cooling efforts were ongoing.
+The firefighters prevented the fire from reaching a forest behind the mosque and the neighboring houses that line the Bosporus.
+They were aided by the coast guard.

 The mosque is a wooden structure with a single minaret.
-The cause of the fire was not yet determined.
+The cause of the fire was not yet determined and the city’s governor said an investigation had been launched.